tkw1536/ggman/README.md

 	- deletes any existing repository if it exists
 - allow discarding components with `!` in a CANSPEC
   - this allows replacing hostnames in URLs if needed
 - rephrase a couple error messages for consistency
 - update dependencies
+- minor cleanup of CI

 ### 1.26.0 (Released [Dec 31 2025](https://github.com/tkw1536/ggman/releases/tag/v1.26.0))